deforum-art/sd-webui-deforum/README.md

 * Browsers often cannot load too big gifs, so try to use `ffmpeg` when possible.
 Make sure it's installed and linked in your PATH!

-* 3D mode doesn't work on resolutions when one of the dimensions is greater than 768 or less than 448.
-It's the limitation of the Adabins model
+* ~~3D mode doesn't work on resolutions when one of the dimensions is greater than 768 or less than 448.~~ has been fixed in [#84](https://github.com/deforum-art/deforum-for-automatic1111-webui/pull/84), so update!

 * If you encounter issues with the downloaded depth models failing to load, try launching the WebUI with the `--disable-safe-unpickle` option!
 [How to add it to the .bat file on Windows.](https://imgur.com/a/TJHglot)